b-robotized/dexhand21s_driver/README.md

 The interface automatically scales the internal hall readings to expose only rad in state and command interfaces.

+## Limitations

+- Only AdapterType::ZLG_MINI is supported.
+- Commanding and reading the driving joints of the three fingers.
+Can't find the fourth joint.

 ## Resources

 - Product Info: https://dexrobot.feishu.cn/file/YXD2bx4kmo8Zs4xLmPDcdD00nzd